ShanonJackson/oxc/crates/oxc_codegen/docs/codegen_fast_plan.md

 ### Dispatch Model

-`gen.rs` defines the `Gen` and `GenExpr` traits and implements them for every AST node.
-Each node recursively calls `print` helpers on the shared `Codegen` state, so emission interleaves tree traversal with output writes. 【F:crates/oxc_codegen/src/gen.rs†L21-L158】
+`gen.rs` historically defined the `Gen` and `GenExpr` traits and implemented them for every AST node.
+Each node recursively called `print` helpers on the shared `Codegen` state, so emission interleaved tree traversal with output writes. 【F:crates/oxc_codegen/src/gen.rs†L21-L158】

 ### Codegen State and Buffering